-If you run into trouble getting the display to work it is worth disconnecting everything and clear the options with the command OPTION CLEAR so that you can start with a clean slate.
+If you run into trouble getting the display to work it is worth disconnecting everything and clear the options with the command OPTION RESET so that you can start with a clean slate.
 Then reconnect it one stage at a time and configure and test each new stage as you progress.
-First the SD card interface, then the LCD display and finally the touch interface.
+First OPTION SYSTEM SPI, then the LCD display, the touch interface and finally the SD Card.